andrewdefries/hwriter4ChemmineR/README.md

 FYI

-The test.html is in the form of:
+The test.html is in the form of

 			nearest_neighbor1	nearest_neighbor2	...